alesm2015/playground/doc/README.md

 ```

 ## <movie>
-This command return CLI back ok the parent directory
+This command return CLI back to the parent directory